hamedsh/cleanABag/README.md

   cleanABag prune [flags]

 Flags:
-  -d, --date string   Articles older than this date will be removed if they match the archived/starred flags, format "YYYY-MM-DD".
+  -d, --date string   Articles older than this date will be removed if they match the archived/starred flags, format "YYYY-MM-DDTHH-mm".
       --delete        Delete articles.
 Without this flag, it will only do a dry run.
   -h, --help          help for prune
   -s, --starred       Include starred entry in deletion.
 False will prevent starred article to be deleted.